aakash6789/Portfolio-website/README.md

 # Portfolio-website
-Hi, this is my portfolio website written in JavaScript made using React, TailwindCSS and much more
+Hi, this is my portfolio website written in JavaScript made using React, TailwindCSS